Why a Private Exchange Might Make Sense for Your Company

 Posted in: Employee Benefits

-Beginning 2014, a public exchange will be a federal or state run entity that will provide a marketplace of options for individuals and small employers.
-Public exchanges will administer the eligibility for federal credits and subsidies made available in the healthcare reform law designed to make coverage more affordable and accessible for those that would otherwise be unable to obtain or afford coverage.
+- Public Exchange: Starting in 2014, a public exchange is a government-run entity, either federal or state-level, providing a marketplace of options for individuals and small employers.
+These public exchanges aim to facilitate eligibility determinations for federal credits and subsidies mandated by healthcare reform, making coverage more accessible and affordable for those who would otherwise struggle to obtain it.

-The result is the employer has greater control over cost while employees are much happier about having expanded choices and the ability to tailor a package that better meets their individual needs.
+The outcome?
+Employers gain greater control over costs, while employees are delighted with expanded choices and the ability to craft a benefits package tailored to their individual needs.

 Private exchanges represent a transformative and empowering approach for companies to manage their benefits programs.
 If you’re keen to learn more about the benefits of private exchanges and how they can enhance your employee benefits strategy, please reach out to me at email@example.com.
 We’re here to guide you through the exciting possibilities of employee benefits in the age of private exchanges.